BigPolarBear1/factorization_v3/README.md

 Update: Just looked some more at today's findings.
 And I just had a realization.... it's easy now!!!!!!
 I know what to do!
 I know exactly what to do!!!!
 Big day tomorrow. :)

 I'll just tell it.
 YOU CAN JUST LOOKUP LINEAR COEFFICIENT PAIRINGS BY INDEXING A HASHMAP WITH QUADRATIC COEFFICIENTS.
 Similar to v2 but like way more advanced and without having to do smooth number finding.
 That's it!
 I know this is it!
 This will work.
 I just did the math already.
 This will 100% work.
 I did it.
 Tomorrow.
 Wait what will happen!!!!

+Also if I get drone-striked during the night.
+It was 100% those transphobic americans trying to cling onto their cryptologic secrets (shouldn't have fired my manager and threatened me with a gun and kicked me out of your country, assholes).